expo/expo/docs/versions/v7.0.0/sdk/asset.md

 Returns an object with the following fields:

 -   **uri (_string_)** -- A URI that points to the asset's data.
-When running the published version of your app, this refers to the the location on Exponent's asset server where Exponent has stored your asset.
+When running the published version of your app, this refers to the the location on Expo's asset server where Expo has stored your asset.
 When running the app from XDE during development, this URI point's to XDE's server running on your computer and the asset is served directly from your computer.
 -   **name (_string_)** -- The name of the asset file without the extension
 -   **type (_string_)** -- The extension of the asset filename
 -   **width (_number_)** -- If the asset is an image, the width of the image in pixels